Swiss Confederation vs New Zealand

 Which country has an easier skilled-migration route, Swiss Confederation or New Zealand?+

-Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) is the dominant skilled route; New Zealand’s Skilled Migrant Category Resident Visa is the dominant skilled route.
+Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) requires a salary of at least No fixed published floor; New Zealand’s Skilled Migrant Category Resident Visa requires NZ$35/hour.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Swiss Confederation or New Zealand have more visa routes without an employer sponsor?+